crystalryst1832/SC1015-Resale-Price-Analysis/README.md

    The linear regression between the remaining_lease in terms of months and resale price has a poor predictive power, R^2 is 0.1.
 Contrary to public perception, the age of flats, or in other words the remaining lease, weakly affects the resale prices.
 There are other more domineering factors in play.
 </p>

-### 3️⃣ Premium flat models (eg: Premium Apartment, DBSS, Improved) tend to fetch higher prices. -- True
+### 3️⃣ "Premium flat models (eg: Premium Apartment, DBSS, Improved) tend to fetch higher prices." -- True
 <p align= 'center'>
    <img src="FlatModelVsPrice.jpg" width='400'>
 </p>

-### 4️⃣ Larger flat types (5-room) are expected to have higher prices, because they offer more space. -- True but Demand is not the highest
+### 4️⃣ "Larger flat types (5-room) are expected to have higher prices, because they offer more space." -- True but Demand is not the highest
 <p align= 'center'>
    <img src="RoomVsDemand.jpg" width='400'>

    This chart compares HDB resale prices and transaction counts across flat types, showing both price distribution (boxplots) and volume (bar heights).
 The picture shows 4-room flats dominate in demand popularity.
 </p>

-### 5️⃣ Higher floors (19 to 21, 22 to 24) are believed to have higher prices, due to better views, privacy, less noise compared to lower floors. -- Not ALways
+### 5️⃣ "Higher floors (19 to 21, 22 to 24) are believed to have higher prices, due to better views, privacy, less noise compared to lower floors." -- Not Always
 <p align= 'center'>
    <img src="StoreyvsPrice.jpg" width='400'>

    There are constant outliers for the lower storey ranges, and these outlieres still fetch high resale prices.
 </p>

-### 6️⃣ The nearer the distance to the nearest MRT, the higher the resale price, due to greater accessibility. -- Not Always
+### 6️⃣ "The nearer the distance to the nearest MRT, the higher the resale price, due to greater accessibility." -- Not Always
 <p align= 'center'>
    <img src="DistanceMRTvsPrice.jpg" width='400'>

    The picture above shows resale prices relating to their distances to MRT stations, with blue dots representing listings, highlighting spatial proximity and pricing.
 Here, a house of 190 metres away gives a lower price of 630 000 than a house of 700 metres away which is valued at 750 000, demonstrating not all houses are more expensive when they are nearer to the MRT, contradicting popular belief.
 </p>

+## Insights about Machine Learning:
+### 1️⃣ K Nearest Neighbour out-performs Multi-Variate Linear Regression, and will be better at predicting resale prices.

+### 2️⃣ Xg Boost performs similarly to CatBoost, in terms of classification accuracy, and will be better at predicting resale prices.

 # What is something new that we learnt?
 - The importance of Data Cleaning and how it impacts Accuracy and Correlation between factors
-- Geolocation
+- Geolocation, Geopandas
 - API Usage, to fetch coordinates of full addresses of a large database containing thousands of addresses
 - Regression
 - Cat Boost Classifier
+- Function formatting
+- Annotation Clustering
+- One Hot Encoding

 # Last Words
-We hope in the future we can look into Machine Learning models that combine both categorical and numerical factors and discover unforeseen trends when doing so.
+While higher floor above a certain range does lead to higher pricings, having a flat on a lower floor does not mean the HDB flat will be undervalued.
+Lease decay does not play that strong as a factor as the public perceives; remaining lease of the flat has a weak predictive power for resale prices.
+Our models prove that pricing is affected by multiple factors, and not solely on one of them.
+We conclude that KNN for Regression and CatBoost for Classification are more accurate models in predicting the resale prices.

+# Contributors
+Both - Data Cleaning, Classification.
+@ Sie Khai Hinn Crystaline - EDA Numericals, Geolocation, Regression.
+@ Chua Jun Xiang - EDA Categoricals, Clustering, Canva Slides